Archive for September, 2006

 Mouse Pad

-As happens every year around this time, our charming hundred-year-old Victorian bowfront limestone has been invaded by mice.
-I think they spend the warmer months outside - either in our small back yards or up in Prospect Park, which is just at the end of my block - but right after Labor Day each year they set up shop indoors.
-I’m up late most nights, and they’ve been pretty bold this time around: skittering across the floor, squeaking behind the cupboards, even jumping out of the sink when I went to put a dish in there the other night.
+As happens every year around this time, my charming hundred-year-old Victorian bowfront limestone has been invaded by mice.
+I think they spend the warmer months outside, either in our small back yards or up in Prospect Park, which is just at the end of my block, but right after Labor Day each year they set up shop indoors.
+I’m up late most nights, and they’ve been pretty bold this time around – skittering across the floor, squeaking behind the cupboards, even jumping out of my sink when I went to put a dish in there the other night.

 Usually it’s not a big deal.
 I get some old-fashioned mousetraps, bait them with something attractive, set them in strategic places, and typically take out three or four of the little varmints each night.
 It’s the big ones at first, then the smaller ones, and after a few days it’s all over.
 This year, though, something has gone horribly wrong.
 I haven’t nailed a single one.